JulianOzelRose/File-Attribute-Changer/README.md

 | Offline                | The file is offline/unavailable |

 ## Encryption and compression
 This tool uses ```System.IO``` for encryption and decryption.
 For compression and decompression, it uses Windows native methods.
-It checks to ensure that the file system is NTFS before proceeding with compression.
+It first checks to ensure that the file system is NTFS before proceeding with compression.
 If a compression operation is performed on an encrypted file, the tool decrypts the file first.
 Note that for encryption and compression operations, it is not enough to just modify the bitmask; the encryption and compression operations themselves must be done in addition to the bitmask modifications.